HarvardMapCollection/historic-black-boston-data/athenaeum-db/README.md

 `athenaeum-joined-cleaned.csv` cleans up the joined table to make the data more compatible with various project tasks.
 For instance, we removed all records with no address information, split address values into a tabular structure more compatible with geocoding (street types and prefixes), and formatted attribute data types.

-The data in the `streets` and `years` folders are street-by-street or year-by-year test sets to establish workflow.
+The data in the `streets` and `years` folders are street-by-street or year-by-year subsets to test and establish workflow.